 We focus on ensuring the core elements of psychology are taught in an applied, real-world context.
 We expect you to be active in the online learning community bringing your experiences, ideas and questions to the forefront of the learning journey.

 The coursework is designed in such a way that you can tailor it to your interests, whilst developing your softer, employability skills as well.

 The course will allow you to interact and learn alongside students from all over the country and the world, expanding your networks and perceptions of psychology.

 Find out more about British Psychological Society accreditation.

-Students can apply to the MSc Forensic psychology and MSc Health psychology offered at Birmingham City University following the completion of their accredited course.
-They can also pursue internal PhD opportunities offered within the psychology department at Birmingham City University.
+Upon completion of this course, students can pursue internal PhD opportunities offered within the Psychology department at Birmingham City University.